deepak-deokar/Diabetes-and-Retinopathy-Classification/README.md

-# Diabetes-and-Retinopathy-Classification
+# Diabetes and Retinopathy Prediction Using Machine Learning
-Diabetes and Retinopathy Classification: A Multi-Modal Approach
+Diabetes and Retinopathy Classification